volodymyrhudyma/blog/content/blog/2020-09-27-default-vs-named-export-what-is-the-difference.md

 Today, JavaScript applications are rapidly growing in size, prompting programmers to consider providing mechanisms for extracting the code into separate files that can be imported on demand, making the code more maintainable and reusable.

-This is exactly why modules were created.
+This is exactly why modules were introduced in ES6 (2015).

 ## Module in JavaScript

+What is a module?
+A module is just a file.

 Take a look at the trivial example of two modules (**user** and **project**):